-If you choose not to register as a charity, but still meet the ‘special purpose’ company requirements, then your annual renewal fee with ASIC will be reduced from $1201.00 to $48.00.
+If you choose not to register as a charity, but still meet the ‘special purpose’ company requirements, then your annual renewal fee with ASIC will be reduced by around $1100.

 Please note - if you want to operate without the word ‘Limited’ or ‘Ltd’ you must first incorporate your company, then register as a charity with the ACNC and then later apply to ASIC for removal.

 Can Directors of a registered charity be paid (in their capacity as Directors)?

 Warning: While paying Directors in their capacity as Directors does not in and of itself prevent you from being registered as a charity, or even from receiving deductible gift recipient endorsement, it can result in other consequences.
 For example, requiring ministerial approval to obtain a charitable fundraising authority in NSW, loss of protection under the Civil Liability Act (or equivalent) and being treated differently for the purposes of work health and safety and superannuation laws.
 We recommend you seek professional advice if you are planning to pay directors in their capacity as directors.

 To be eligible to apply for DGR endorsement you must, except in some very limited circumstances, first be registered as a charity with the ACNC.

 Please note: Not all charities are eligible for DGR endorsement – i.e. you are not automatically granted DGR endorsement if you are registered as a charity.